beanie00/self-distillation-analysis/README.md

 ![intro](figures/intro.gif)

 Self-distillation lets a single model act as both teacher and student by conditioning the teacher on richer context (e.g., ground-truth solutions).
 It offers fine-grained credit assignment while keeping a simple setup, and has recently gained attention.

-However, we observe that in the math domain, self-distillation can lead to persistent performance degradation, even when the training signal points in the right direction.
-We trace this to the suppression of **epistemic verbalization**—the model’s tendency to explicitly reason about its own uncertainty during problem-solving.
-Because the teacher is conditioned on richer context, it produces confident reasoning that does not express uncertainty.
+⚠️  However, in the math domain, self-distillation can lead to **persistent performance degradation**, even when the training signal points in the right direction.

+We trace this to the suppression of $\textcolor{#34B591}{\textsf{epistemic\ verbalization}}$, the model's tendency to explicitly reason about its own uncertainty during problem-solving.
+Because the teacher is conditioned on richer context, it produces confident reasoning that *does not express uncertainty*.
 As the student imitates this behavior, it progressively loses the ability to express and leverage uncertainty, undermining exploratory reasoning.

-We also observe that effectiveness depends on task coverage.
-With narrow coverage, suppressing uncertainty shortens responses and boosts in-domain performance.
-But as coverage broadens, generalization suffers and OOD performance declines, suggesting epistemic verbalization is key for robust reasoning.
+📌 **Task Coverage Matters** -- With $\textcolor{#DA7B99}{\textsf{narrow coverage}}$, suppressing uncertainty shortens responses and boosts in-domain performance.
+But as coverage broadens, generalization suffers and OOD performance declines, suggesting that epistemic verbalization is important for robust reasoning, especially on unseen and challenging problems.

 ## Installation